 Crossing the river on the way to Gígjökull glacier

 All around us was ruggedly beautiful nature and we made a stop by one such spot, Gígjökull glacier, which is an outlet of the infamous Eyjafjallajökull glacier.
 Remember Eyjafjallajökull, which erupted back in 2010, causing havoc in air traffic around the world due to the masses of ashes it spewed high into the air?

-Before the Eyjafjallajökull eruption, there was a glacial lagoon in front of Gígjökull glacier.
-The volcanic eruption caused a massive glacier burst with a tremendously forceful glacial flooding, which ruined the lagoon and filled it with ash, big boulders and eruption material.
+Before the Eyjafjallajökull eruption, there was a glacial lagoon in front of the Gígjökull glacier.
+The volcanic eruption caused a massive glacier burst with a tremendously forceful glacial flooding, which ruined the lagoon and filled it with ash, big boulders, and eruption material.

 In my photo above you can see what the glacier looked like back in 2013 compared to what it looks like 5 years later in my first photo.
 You can see the rift in the rock on the left-hand side in my photo above left by the massive glacier tongue of earlier years.